felangga/chiko/README.md

 - Bookmark support

 ## To Do
-- Add support for metadata (headers)
+- ~Add support for metadata (headers)~
-- Add support to import `.proto` files for service that doesn't support server reflection
+- Add support to import `.proto` files for services that don't support server reflection
-- Add support for any kind of authorization types
+- Add support for any authorization types
 - Add dump log to file feature
+- Add an option to protect or lock the bookmark library